 Abe Rosenthal (B.ARCH ’74), Vice President of Development & Design, The Cordish Companies

-Brenda Sanchez (B.ARCH ’78), Senior Architect/Design Manager, Smithsonian Institution
+Brenda Sanchez, FAIA, (B.ARCH ’78), Senior Architect/Design Manager, Smithsonian Institution

-Beth Savage, Director, Center for Historic Buildings, General Services Administration
+Beth Savage, Office of the Chief Architect, Center for Historic Buildings, General Services Administration

 Roger Schwabacher, AIA, LEED AP, (M.ARCH ’99), Principal, HOK

 Craig Spangler, AIA, NCARB, (B.ARCH ’82), Principal, Ballinger